 There are small tasks you can perform on a daily basis that assist in reducing your overall risk of pain.
 The best part is, you don’t have to pump yourself with painkillers and other medications to feel like your best self.

-We’ve curated a list of six natural ways to reduce your chances of feeling unnecessary and chronic pain.
+We’ve curated a list of six natural ways to reduce your chances of feeling unnecessary and pain.

 Get the Proper Amount of Rest